1. What is this profiling stuff, anyway?

 If you need to learn a lot about volume and market profiling in a short amount of time, and in turn how to interpret what the Acme studies and indicators are trying to tell you, learn from the authorities on the subject.
 Some places to start are FuturesTrader71‘s and James Dalton‘s sites.

 Want to start from the foundation and work your way up (and hopefully you do)?
 Consider picking up a copy of James Dalton’s Markets in Profile and J. Peter Steidlmayer’s Steidlmayer on Markets: Trading with Market Profile.
 For genuinely must-read take on overall trading psychology and performance, try Mark Douglas’ Trading in the Zone.
-For something a little shorter, theoretical and technical watch Steidlmayer’s presentation on time, volume and price at the CME.

 2. What markets are volume profiling good for?